-- The following 5 principles of lean are taken from the book Lean Thinking (1996) by James P. Womack and Daniel T. Jones. - 1.
-Specify value desired by customers. - 2.
-Identify the value stream. - 3.
-Make the product flow continuous. - 4.
-Introduce pull systems where continuous flow is possible. - 5.
-Manage toward perfection so that the number of steps and the amount of time and information needed to serve the customer continually falls.
+- The following 5 principles of lean are taken from the book Lean Thinking (1996) by James P. Womack and Daniel T. Jones.

+- 1. Specify value desired by customers.

+- 2. Identify the value stream.

+- Make the product flow continuous.

 Lean & Six Sigma